Main Menu

 Description: Description: Barbados

 Barbados is a destination country for women from the Dominican Republic, Guyana, and Jamaica trafficked for the purpose of sexual exploitation; it is also a destination for men from China, India, and Guyana trafficked for the purpose of labor exploitation in construction and other sectors.
-Reports from 2005 indicated that girls and women within Barbados and from other Caribbean countries were trafficked for the purpose of domestic servitude. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Re Report here
+Reports from 2005 indicated that girls and women within Barbados and from other Caribbean countries were trafficked for the purpose of domestic servitude. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Barbados.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.